 Impact

 The project will deliver houses that can withstand earthquakes and at the same time offer families healthier, more comfortable living conditions.
 By cutting costs through smarter material use and reducing environmental pressure on timber supplies, it supports both resilience and sustainability.
 Local builders and apprentices will gain new skills, boosting employment and craftsmanship.
-And because similar housing challenges exist in Nepal, Afghanistan, Peru, and beyond, the lessons learned in Pakistan could help make vulnerable communities worldwide safe
+And because similar housing challenges exist in Nepal, Afghanistan, Peru, and beyond, the lessons learned in Pakistan could help make vulnerable communities worldwide safer.

 Gallery